jakee417/jakee417.github.io/_posts/2025-03-31-harmonic-oscillators-2.md

 Back to the physics!

 #### An informed guess
 For now, trust that using complex exponential functions make things easier to solve $\eqref{eqn:kirchoff}$.
 But clearly $\eqref{eqn:kirchoff}$ does not yet involve anything of the sort.
 Can we find an equation involving complex exponentials that is equivalent with $\eqref{eqn:kirchoff}$?
-I imagine the original author of this approach tried various functions until the correct relationship appeared.
-We can benefit from this and directly consider:
+The simplest thing to try is to replace any variable with a dependency on $t$ with it's complex counterpart:

 $$
 \begin{align}